 Packwood House , Warwickshire is right next to another NT property, Baddesley Clinton.
 If you’re travelling from Aylesbury it makes sense to visit both on the same day, as they’re both relatively small places.
 You don’t have to though, particularly if it’s a nice day, as you could spend several hours at each one individually.
 It all depends on how long you want to be out for.
-It’s been a little while since I was last here and so this review of Packwood House isn’t as detailed as normal but I will update it the next time I go.
+I had been a while since I’d last done a review of Packwood House so we went back to visit again.

 The gardens are a real highlight.
 The Yew Garden was great – the trees are perfect for playing hide and seek.
+Of the three times we’ve visited, it’s been closed twice though.
 The garden is self contained so you don’t have to worry about the kids disappearing.
 Because it’s a large area so they won’t find each other every 10 seconds either.
-Apparently the yew trees have suffered a lot recently and aren’t as spectacular as they once were.
 Follow the spiral path at the end for some awesome views though.
 There is also an orchard, traditional games and lots of little nooks to explore.

 Make sure you visit the kitchen garden as well.
-My kids always enjoy looking around a kitchen garden, but there is also a bug hotel and a life size teddy bear’s picnic.
+It’s on the car park side of the road.
+My kids always enjoy looking around a kitchen garden, but there is also a pond, bug hotel and a life size teddy bear’s picnic with little house.
 This was a surprise and a real highlight.
 It’s a really good garden for the kids to explore.
-The use a lot of this home-grown produce in the cafe.
+They use a lot of this home-grown produce in the cafe.

 The Welly Walk is in the wider park.
-It’s a brilliant nature trail which has got lots of interesting activities along the way such as music making, stump jumping and the obligatory den building.
+It’s a brilliant nature trail which has some interesting activities along the way such as music making and stump jumping.
+When I wrote the first review of Packwood House there was a lovely den building area but that seemed to have gone this time.
 I didn’t realise this was here on my first visit.
 I thought it was “just” parkland so we decided not to explore it.
 That was a real shame as we missed out.
-The path goes through woodland and I cannot remember if it is pushchair friendly, but it is a family friendly trail so I cannot imagine it being too much of a problem.

 Entry – £33.40 for a family ticket, cheaper in winter.
 FREE for NT members.